Tern Haven: Writing

+Filming

-"Tern Haven" was written by Will Tracy, the former editor-in-chief of The Onion, and directed by Mark Mylod in his sixth episode for the series.
-The episode derives its name from the Pierces' family estate, whose filming location was a mansion on Long Island.
-Stephen Carter, the production designer for the show, originally considered the "Tern Haven" mansion as a shooting location for the Roys' summer home, but it ultimately fit better for the "...New England, Hyannis Port-style vibe" the production team sought for the Pierce family.
+A mansion on Long Island was used as the Pierces' titular estate.
+Stephen Carter, the production designer for the show, originally considered the "Tern Haven" mansion as a shooting location for the Roys' summer home in the season premiere, but it ultimately fit better for the "...New England, Hyannis Port-style vibe" the production team sought for the Pierce family.
 The home originally belonged to Junius Spencer Morgan, who named it "Salutation".
 The estate is one of several in the area used as filming locations for the second season.

 Given the series' tight production schedule, the episode's dinner scene was shot in only two days, with each individual moment filmed concurrently.
 The script did not specify seating arrangements for the characters, so Mylod seated the actors according to the dialogue and his insight into the characters.
 He explained, "Nan would’ve put herself at the back of the table, with her back to the fireplace.
 She has the power position.
 She'll have put Logan opposite her."
 Additionally, Mylod had the camera crew gradually move closer to the actors in order to make the audience feel "intimately connected" to the scene, particularly during Shiv's outburst.

-Pierce family

-"Tern Haven" marks the on-screen introduction of the Pierce family, owners of another, left-leaning media company, PGM.
-The Pierce family has no single real-world analog, but Tracy indicated the family was inspired by the Bancrofts, Sulzbergers and Grahams, which he referred to as "...reputable, blue-blood, northeastern, legacy-media families".
-Their narrative also resembles those of the American Taylor and Chandler media families.